unbxd/search-JS-library/docs/configurations/SortConfig.md

 ### Scenarios
 {: .no_toc }
-**1. Click**: Click refers to a user interaction where a user clicks on a specific button or interface element to initiate a sort operation.
+1. `Click`: Click refers to a user interaction where a user clicks on a specific button or interface element to initiate a sort operation.

-**2. Change**: Change refers to a sort operation that is initiated when a specific variable or data element is changed.
+2. `Change`: Change refers to a sort operation that is initiated when a specific variable or data element is changed.

 ---
 ## tagName